tinkerator/iotracer/README.md

 ![GTKWave rendering of this `dump.vcd` file.](screenshot.png)

-## TODOs

-- Some more sophisticated output labeling perhaps by grouping of labels where it makes sense to capture numerical values that are longer than a single bit.

 ## License info

 The `iotracer` package is distributed with the same BSD 3-clause license